17 Helpful Tips for a More Comfortable International Flight

 First, check the airlines you’re flying with.
 They will likely have a list somewhere of their current movie, music, and game options that will be available in flight.

 Second, make sure you have some non-digital options.
-I don’t know about you but I can’t really sleep on planes.
+I don’t know about you but I can’t sleep on planes.

 I try but I just can’t get comfortable enough and I wake up in so much more pain than it is worth.
 But staring at a screen for 15 hours will make you want to go batty.